Miguel Rojas Preview, Player Props: Dodgers vs. Guardians

-Miguel Rojas -- with a slugging percentage of .467 in his past 10 games, including three extra-base hits -- will be in action for the Los Angeles Dodgers against the Cleveland Guardians, with Noah Syndergaard on the hill, on August 22 at 7:10 PM ET.
+The Los Angeles Dodgers, including Miguel Rojas and his .429 slugging percentage in past 10 games, including two extra-base hits but no home run), take on starting pitcher Xzavion Curry and the Cleveland Guardians at Progressive Field, Wednesday at 7:10 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Marlins.
+He had a one-hit showing in his last game (1-for-3) against the Guardians.

 Miguel Rojas Game Info & Props vs. the Guardians